General Electric loses place in elite Dow Jones Industrial Average - Firstpost

 Changes to the Dow are made on an as-needed basis and selection is not governed by quantitative rules, according to published methodology for the index.

-(Reporting by Noel Randewich and Alwyn Scott; Additional reporting by Supantha Mukherjee in Bengaluru; Editing by Tom Brown and Leslie Adler)
+(Reporting by Noel Randewich and Alwyn Scott; Additional reporting by Caroline Valetkevitch in New York and Supantha Mukherjee in Bengaluru; Editing by Leslie Adler and Lisa Shumaker)

 This story has not been edited by Firstpost staff and is generated by auto-feed.